rhelmeczi/rhelmeczi/README.md

 * My thesis was an investigation into the state-of-the-art few-shot learning methods for text classification.
 We compared the performance of [Hugging Face](https://huggingface.co) transformer models and few-shot learning algorithms when applied to training data sets with limited labeled examples.
 * In my two year Master's degree I have first authored four publications: two in reinforcement learning and two in natural language processing using few-shot learning.
 You can check out my [Google Scholar](https://scholar.google.ca/citations?user=41uOLbMAAAAJ&hl=en) to view some available pre-prints/publications.

+## My Current Work

+* I currently work as a machine learning engineer, managing projects from conception through to deployment.
+In this process I handle
+  - Problem conception
+  - Problem elaboration
+  - Model conception and design
+  - Model implemention
+  - Data collection, feature engineering, data labeling (including few-shot labeling)
+  - Model training
+  - Model deployment (i.e., ML Ops), especially via AWS
+  - Monitoring of deployments
+* In addition to my machine learning work, I also act as an engineer to create user interfaces to create environments where deployed models can be tested by key stakeholders, customers, clients, as well as for internal use.
+* For a more formal look at my work and education history, you can checkout my [LinkedIn Profile](https://www.linkedin.com/in/kraighelmeczi/).

 ## My Projects

 I've engaged in a lot of projects over my 5+ years of development.